Set

 assert.equal(emptySet.size, 0);

-Second, you can pass an iterable (e.g., an Array) to the constructor.
+Second, we can pass an iterable (e.g., an Array) to the constructor.
 The iterated values become elements of the new Set:

 const set = new Set(['red', 'green', 'blue']);